Tyrn/wei/the-insider-en.typ

 boxes to Bemish's villa and zoomed in on a girl and a dragon in his office.

-     "This man talks about ethics," Shavash said, "buying, meanwhile,  for a thousand  dinars the  paintings  that cost millions - the paintings from the forbidden  chambers that  a  mere  mortal  could  not put his eyes  on!
-The Koinna's  painting is  a national treasure, this painting  numbers among the palace's  first  hundred  sacred  objects,  the  Emperor's ancestors brought bloodless sacrifices and prayed for  the dynasty  fortune  in  front of this painting  -  in his gall,  this man hung this painting above his table -  so that  the two founders of the Alom dynasty could look at the  doughnuts that the Earthman eats at his table assessing the Empire value at his computer!
+     "This man talks about ethics," Shavash said, "buying, meanwhile,  for a thousand  dinars the  paintings  that cost millions---the paintings from the forbidden  chambers that  a  mere  mortal  could  not put his eyes  on!
+The Koinna's  painting is  a national treasure, this painting  numbers among the palace's  first  hundred  sacred  objects,  the  Emperor's ancestors brought bloodless sacrifices and prayed for  the dynasty  fortune  in  front of this painting---in his gall,  this man hung this painting above his table---so that  the two founders of the Alom dynasty could look at the  doughnuts that the Earthman eats at his table assessing the Empire value at his computer!
 I don't know,  what punishments fit the  exchange brokers,  but nobody has yet